 A New Chapter

 It’s the greatest perk of retirement, as we see it, the flexibility of options.
 When we left for Europe in June of 2017 we had no scheduled date to return.
 We planned to base ourselves in Porto, Portugal while we traveled throughout Europe indefinitely.
-If you’ve been with us for a while, you may remember a magical phone call we received while living in Porto.
+If you’ve been with us for a while, you may remember a magical phone call we received while staying in Malaga, Spain.
 It was a phone call that changed the trajectory of our lives and would once again find us redefining our path of retirement while embracing the flexibility of options.
 We’ve titled this new chapter, Grandma and Grandpa.

 Porto, Portugal.
 We think of the city as home away from home.
 We lived in Porto from October – December in 2017.